javadbat/jb-router/README.md

 # jb-router
-pure js router to route react component (not ready for public use currently)
+pure js router to route react component (not ready for public use yet)